gphat/bullfinch/docs/JDBCQueryRunner.md

 that every statement **must** have a parameter list.
 If the statement has no parameters then it should be empty.

+# TRANSACTIONS

+Transactions only make sense for multiple-statements.
+If you'd like to wrap the call in a transaction do this:

+{
+    "use_transaction" : true,
+    "statements" : [ "statementName", "otherStatement" ]
+    "params" : [ [ 12, "foo" ], [] ],
+    "response_queue" : "response-blah-blah",
+    "process-by" : "ISO8601 Date" // Optional, so old things can be ignored }

 ## TYPES

 The JDBC worker only understands certain types because it's using JSON.
 You can use the